How to Sabotage Your Art Shows

-* Walk up to anyone who has a profile in the art community like critics, collectors or bloggers, introduce yourself and immediately start talking about yourself and your art... whether they're interested or not.
+* Walk up to anyone who has a profile in the art community like critics, collectors, influencers, or curators, introduce yourself and immediately start talking about yourself and your art... whether they're interested or not.
 Better yet, tell them you'd like to explain your art and don't wait for an answer; just start explaining, piece by piece by piece.
 The longer you talk and the fewer opportunities you give them to respond, the better.

 * Talk about all of your past or recent art world accomplishments with no prompting whatsoever.

 * Drop lots of names whether you have any personal involvement or connection to them or not.